hizmailovich/review-service/README.md

 # ReviewMicroservice
-This is a reactive part of simple "Movie App" that contains movie microservice.
+This is a reactive part of simple "Movie App" that contains review microservice.
 In this app user can leave reviews for movies.

 ## Glossary
 Review - information about review